Hey! Welcome to our Tonal Vs Oxefit XS1 comparison guide!

 If we gonna go one step further, you can also combine any of these cardio workouts together with strength training.

-In fact, this type of workout is the foundation of many metabolic conditioning programs.
+This type of workout is the foundation of many metabolic conditioning programs.

 What is metabolic conditioning?